Inthememory/memory-tech-challenge/README.md

 - Number of unique customers

 ##### 2. Monthly view
-This block should a graph showing the evolution of total revenue by month.
+This block should be a graph showing the evolution of total revenue by month.

 We should be able to filter the entire dashboard by `Country`.
 (We should also be able to filter by `All`).